Rights to medical treatment

 Can I choose my own doctor?

-Everything that you share with your GP should be kept private, even if you’re under 16.
-However, there are circumstances when they may be obliged to break this agreement.
-This is if you are believed to be in danger of abuse or injury, or if you’re putting your life at risk by refusing treatment.
+There are circumstances when a doctor may be obliged to break confidentiality, such as if you are believed to be in danger of abuse or injury, or if you’re putting your life at risk by refusing treatment.
 In this situation, the doctor may inform Social Services, who will then act to make your welfare a priority.

 A doctor can choose to prescribe the contraceptive pill to a girl who is under 16, providing they feel confident that you understand the implications and consequences.
 They may also chat to you about the importance of using condoms to protect against sexually transmitted infections.
+It’s definitely a good idea to read up on this stuff if you haven’t already.

 Is it possible to refuse medical treatment?

 If you’re under 18, you have a right to refuse any recommended treatment, but if your refusal threatens your life then your parents will be told and asked for their consent to treat you against your will.
-At 18 or over, you can legally refuse, but your decision could be over-ruled in court if, for example, your refusal threatens your life.

 What if I want to change doctors?